HugzGJ9/ResPy/Model/Power/README.md

 - Extend location coverage beyond central France
 - Add dynamic capacity estimation from asset metadata or satellite imagery
 - Integrate with electricity price forecasting module

 ---

-## 🧾 License

-MIT License — feel free to use and adapt the approach with proper attribution.

----